mjegann5/anypoint-data-blind-connector/README.md

-# Mule 4 Data Blind Connector
+# Anypoint Data Blind Connector

-## How to Publish this connector to your Exchange?:
+## How to Publish the connector to your Exchange?:

 1. Clone this repo
 ```